 Looks of horror on every face in the audience.
 It was clear that none of us would drink the water if he added even a drop from the beaker in his left hand.

-This week 83 year old nun Megan Rice was convicted, along with two other protesters, of breaking into a secure facility used for disposing of highly enriched uranium and spraying the place with baby bottles loaded with human blood.
+A while back, 83 year old nun Megan Rice was convicted, along with two other protesters, of breaking into a secure facility used for disposing of highly enriched uranium and spraying the place with baby bottles loaded with human blood.

 Several scriptural principles spring to mind but, if your brain works like mine, among your first might be Christ’s instruction that his followers be ‘no part of the world,’ or his advice to ‘let the dead bury the dead, just come be my follower.’
+No matter how strongly she felt on the political issue, the nun should not have allowed it to pollute her ministry.

 The same two scriptural principles apply.
 What Jesus commanded his followers to do was to follow his example, and preach the kingdom.
 He didn’t ask them to become activists, set up charities or hospitals, overthrow corrupt governments or break in to nuclear facilities.